sjkelly/julia/doc/src/manual/performance-tips.md

     return s
 end
 ```

+In this case, `::Vector{Float64}` is a type assertion.
+It tells the compiler that `x` should be treated as a vector of floating-point numbers, enabling the compiler to make performance optimizations.

 Passing arguments to functions is better style.
 It leads to more reusable code and clarifies what the inputs and outputs are.